 How to apply

-- Have worked in the industry for most of their lives, both shop floor and managerial are eligible.
+- Have worked in the hosiery industry or allied trades for most or part of their lives, both shop floor and managerial are eligible.

-- Be over 60 years of age and have retired from employment.
+- Be no less than 60 years of age and have retired from employment.

 - Be in reasonable health and able to look after themselves (there are no nursing facilities).